Ian Hecox

 Ian Andrew Hecox (/hiːkɒks/ HEE-koks; born November 30, 1987) is an American YouTuber, comedian, filmmaker, and actor.
 With Anthony Padilla, he co-founded the YouTube-based video production company Smosh.
 Hecox has written, directed, and starred in the company's sketch comedy videos since 2005.

 Early life

-Ian Andrew Hecox was born on November 30, 1987, in Sacramento, California and is a native of Carmichael, California.
-His parents are Sharon and Stephan Andrew Hecox, and he has an older sister named Melissa.
+Ian Andrew Hecox was born on November 30, 1987, in Sacramento, California and grew up in the suburb of Carmichael, California.
+His parents are Sharon and Stephan Andrew Hecox, and he has an older sister named Megan.
 His mother appeared as a recurring character in various Smosh sketches.
 Hecox attended Del Campo High School and did cross-country.
 He attended American River College where he took screenwriting, film and improv classes, before dropping out to focus on Smosh two years later.